 In power from 1966 to 1979, the military kept control of the country through a series of coups d’état.
 In 1993, General Sani Abacha concentrated power in the Provisional Ruling Council (PRC), setting up a dictatorship which only came to an end on his death in 1998.
 He was succeeded by General Olusegun Obasanjo, leader of the People’s Democratic Party (PDP), who won all the elections from 1999 until he withdrew from office in 2007.
 The PDP remained in control until 2015.
 The 2009 amnesty led to a decrease in attacks against oil companies in the Niger Delta, carried out especially by MEND (Movement for the Emancipation of the Niger Delta), who demand the local communities be given greater autonomy and a share of the revenue coming from oil extractions; in May 2016, the attacks began again by a group who calls themselves the Niger Delta Avengers.

-Tensions between Muslim and Christian communities in the north of the country remain one of the main causes of instability, and result in bloody clashes at times; since 2009 attacks by the radical Islamic group Boko Haram have been particularly fierce, mostly operating in the country’s northeast, resulting in thousands of deaths, even over the border in neighbouring countries.
+Tensions between Muslim and Christian communities in the north of the country remain one of the main causes of instability, and result in bloody clashes at times; the conflict between semi-nomadic pastoralists and farmers over the use of land has been particularly violent, and since 2009 attacks by the radical Islamic group Boko Haram have been particularly fierce, mostly operating in the country’s northeast, resulting in thousands of deaths, even over the border in neighbouring countries.

 On the basis of the Constitution of 29 May 1999, the President of the Republic, who is also head of the government, is elected by direct suffrage with a single ballot for a term of four years, as is the National Assembly, which holds legislative power, and is made up of a Chamber of Representatives (360 members) and a Senate (109 members).